Eligibility Criteria

 Return of Service & Fund Dispersal

-A Return of Service (ROS) agreement outlines the recipient’s commitment to work for AHS or an eligible agency in exchange for receiving the bursary.
-The AHS agreement includes specific terms and conditions, summarized below.
+A Return of Service (ROS) agreement outlines the recipient’s commitment to work for an eligible agency or corporation in exchange for receiving the bursary.
+The HSS agreement includes specific terms and conditions, summarized below.

 Successful applicants will receive two Return of Service agreements: